docker/docs/content/desktop/install/archlinux.md

 > employees OR more than $10 million USD in annual revenue) requires a [paid
 > subscription](https://www.docker.com/pricing/).

-This page contains information on how to install, launch and upgrade Docker Desktop on an Arch-based distribution that Docker provides in addition to the supported platforms.
+This page contains information on how to install, launch and upgrade Docker Desktop on an Arch-based distribution.
 Docker has not tested or verified the installation.

 ## Prerequisites